-- 8.10 The Council will support and encourage measures which will make rail use a more attractive and sustainable alternative to the use of private cars for both local journeys and longer commutes and to the use of HGVs for freight transportation. - 8.11 The main urban areas within the District are located along the coastal fringes and the area has a strong rural heartland where the main means of sustainable transport is by bus.
-Local buses running within and between settlements are crucial to providing access to jobs and services for many people in towns, villages and rural area. - 8.12 The Council will work with Essex County Council and bus operators to ensure coverage across the District, improve services and frequency and seek opportunities to improve bus-stop facilities and provide additional services to support new major development. - 8.13 Cycling and walking should also be seen as transport modes in their own right and an integral part of the transport network.
+- 8.1.5 The Council will support and encourage measures which will make rail use a more attractive and sustainable alternative to the use of private cars for both local journeys and longer commutes and to the use of HGVs for freight transportation. - 8.1.6 The main urban areas within the District are located along the coastal fringes and the area has a strong rural heartland where the main means of sustainable transport is by bus.
+Local buses running within and between settlements are crucial to providing access to jobs and services for many people in towns, villages and rural areas. - The Council will work with Essex County Council and bus operators to ensure 8.1.7 coverage across the District, improve services and frequency and seek opportunities to improve bus-stop facilities and provide additional services to support new major development. - 8.1.8 Cycling and walking should also be seen as transport modes in their own right and an integral part of the transport network.
 Increasing the options for travelling by those modes can benefit both the environment and public health, reducing pollution and increasing fitness levels.
 In this way, planning and transportation outcomes can help to support the wider health and wellbeing agenda.
-Many car journeys are over short-distances which could be travelled on foot or by cycle if these are attractive options, possibly as part of longer journeys. - 8.14 Proposals for new development will be required to take account of the need to ensure accessibility, having regard to its location in relation to existing services and facilities, and by providing safe pedestrian and cycle connections to existing networks.
+Many car journeys are over short-distances which could be travelled on foot or by cycle if these are attractive options, possibly as part of longer journeys. - 8.1.9 Proposals for new development will be required to take account of the need to ensure accessibility, having regard to its location in relation to existing services and facilities, and by providing safe pedestrian and cycle connections to existing networks.
 As the Tendring District is mainly rural, reliance upon private cars will be inevitable to some extent within its remoter parts.
-However, the Council will require that measures for sustainable travel at all new developments are investigated and implemented where practicable. - 8.15 As the Highway Authority for the area, Essex County Council is a consultee in regard to many planning applications.
-New developments will be required to be acceptable in terms of highway capacity, safety and convenience and to meet the requirements for access and vehicle parking which are contained in the latest version of the Essex County Council Development Management Policies, Travel Plan and Vehicle Parking Standards, or equivalent amended or replacement policies or standards, or any overriding policies in this Local Plan, along with relevant Essex Accessibility strategies and Design guides. - 8.16 Vehicle parking standards can support measures which promote sustainable transport choices and help to protect amenity.
+However, the Council will require that measures for sustainable travel at all new developments are investigated and implemented where practicable. - 8.1.10 As the Highway Authority for the area, Essex County Council is a consultee in regard to many planning applications.
+New developments will be required to be acceptable in terms of highway capacity, safety and convenience and to meet the requirements for access and parking which are contained in the latest version of the Essex County Council Development Management Policies, Travel Plan and Parking Standards, or equivalent amended or replacement policies or standards, or any overriding policies in this Local Plan, along with relevant Essex Accessibility strategies and Design guides.
+To be sustainable, developments should also be accessible by public transport, cycling and walking. - 8.1.11 Parking standards can support measures which promote sustainable transport choices and help to protect amenity.
 The Council will work with Essex County Council to ensure that local parking standards are fit for purpose and that its assessment of planning applications takes account of factors such as: the accessibility of development, the type, mix and use of development; the availability of and opportunities for public transport.